iankmm/hehehub/README.md

 A TikTok-style meme sharing platform built with Next.js, where users can scroll through memes, like them with "hehe" reactions, and share their own memes.

 ## TODO
-- ethstorage for posts
+- implement supabase -> ethstorage for posts
+- implement randomized feed
+- move nfts to profile
+- implement liked posts in profile
+- implement leaderboard
+- change nft functionality to link to image id
--
+- change likes to erc20

 ## potential bounties
 - track: impact + public goods